SimiaCryptus/MindsEye/README.md

 The [Tensor](https://github.com/SimiaCryptus/utilities/blob/master/java-util/src/main/java/com/simiacryptus/util/ml/Tensor.java) class provides facilities for efficiently using multidimensional arrays.
 It has a fairly simple API of get and set methods, as well as a variety of optimizations for index access, memory management, etc. These arrays are allocated as a single object, and they use a dense rectangular layout - this means all bounds are uniform (dimension 1 always has the same range, as does dimension 2, etc) and all values are stored in memory (no compression of sparseness)

-Many components assume a specific "image tensor schema", which includes the following four dimensions:
+Many components assume a specific "image data schema", which includes the following four dimensions:

 1. **Spacial dimension: X** - The first dimension, organizing rows of pixels into a spatial structure